 How does gum disease develop and how does it affect women?

 Gum disease usually develops due to plaque building up around your teeth and gums.
-With women, however, there are particular stages of your life that can particularly impact the health of your teeth and can result in the development of gum disease.
+With women, however, there are particular stages of your life that can particularly impact the health of your teeth and can result in the development of gum disease:

-In puberty, as your hormones are increasing (and therefore estrogen and progesterone levels are rising), gum sensitivity can increase due to the amount of blood that is circulating around the gums.
+Hormones begin to increase, therefore estrogen and progesterone levels are rising), gum sensitivity can increase due to the amount of blood that is circulating around the gums.
 This can cause your gums to become swollen, as well as plaque and food irritation, and can be an extremely uncomfortable process.
 Similarly, as young women start to menstruate and continue to do so throughout their lives, menstruation gingivitis can occur.
 This results in sores inside the cheek and swollen/bleeding gums.
 This is an uncommon condition, tending to affect women before and after the menstruation week.

 Girls should learn to pay attention to their oral health and learn what is normal.
 This way, should anything unusual develop, they will recognize it early and take steps toward proper treatment.